Title III Program Subgrant TimelineTimelines for the allocation and release of Title III funding.

 A complete Title III application consists of these components:

-- An application for funding in CARS includes submission of proposed budgets and acceptance of program assurances.
+- An application for funding in CARS including submission of proposed budgets and acceptance of program assurances.

-- Consortium Online Application (COA) for LEAs that generate less than $10,000 (consortium eligible), if applicable.
+- Title III EL Consortium Online Application (COA) for LEAs that generate less than $10,000 (consortium eligible), if applicable.
 Please note: Title III EL Student Program consortium eligible LEAs must first apply in CARS before proceeding to form a consortium and then apply on the COA.
 The consortium lead initiates the application on the COA and member LEAs join in by providing their contact information.

 Additionally, consortia leads develop and maintain the Title III Federal Addendum Consortium Summary, also updated annually.
 This facilitates oversight of the provision of services to members for effective use of funds generated by the consortium.

 The CDE opens the CMDC system for LEAs to report Title III cash balances in preparation for the release of an apportionment.
 The reporting deadline for the first apportionment is July 31.